pranshumalik14/OpenPSU/README.md

 # openPSU
-A cheap, programmable, DIY variable benchtop power supply unit with continuous current and voltage graphing
+A cheap, programmable, and variable benchtop power supply unit (PSU) with a uniuque continuous current and voltage graphing on a TFT display.